 Maybe MIG welding is not the best option.
 Find out in MIG Welding Vs Stick Welding – Which Is Right For You?

 The second most common problem that causes popping in MIG welding is the thickness of the pieces you’re welding together.
 As your metal thickness goes up, you need to slow down your weld speed, assuming the same wire speed and voltage.

 You can move at a much higher rate welding thin 1/8″ sheet than 1/4″ plate, assuming you haven’t changed any other settings.
 It’s harder to penetrate thick metal, so you’re forced to slow down.
 This can often result in your MIG welder popping as the wire starts to melt back up to the contact tip and interfere with a clean arc.

 Wrong Wire Size

 The diameter of wire you’re using matters a lot and can contribute to your MIG welder popping.
 Assuming the same settings on your machine, a thin electrode wire like 0.23 can transfer metal to the weld pool faster than a regular 0.35 wire.
-You can easily move at 300 IPM (inches per minute) with thin wire but probably need to slow down to 150-200 IPM with thicker wire.
+Thinner wire requires you to move faster to prevent the wire from melting away from the weld pool.
+You can easily speed up to 300 IPM (inches per minute) with thin wire but probably need to slow down to 150-200 IPM with thicker wire.